tylim88/FirelordJSDoc/docs/design_philosophy.md

    - There is around 20 commonly known(documented directly or indirectly) inputs exceptions.
    - Prevent the exception in a way that does not alter runtime behavior if possible.
    - Prevent the exception in a way that does not alter developers' intention, no matter what.
-   - Do not prevent exception that indicates logic bug.
+   - Do not prevent exception that may indicates logic bug.

 ## What FirelordJS Is Not?